-Robert D. Galliers, University of Distinguished Professor Emeritus, former Provost, Bentley University, Honorary Doctor of TSE, England, U.K.
+Robert D. Galliers, University Distinguished Professor Emeritus, former Provost, Bentley University, USA, Honorary Doctor of TSE, Professor Emeritus and Former Dean, Warwick Business School, U.K.

-Dorte Salskov-Iversen, Head of Department, Vice President, Copenhagen Business School, Denmark
+Dorte Salskov-Iversen, Head of Department, Copenhagen Business School, Denmark

 Turku School of Economics has four school-level permanent planning and development Committees.

-Committee for Research and Doctoral Studies, Chair: Vice Dean responsible for research and doctoral training Aino Halinen-Kaila.
+- Committee for Research and Doctoral Studies, Chair: Vice Dean responsible for research and doctoral training Heikki Kauppi

 Turku School of Economics has six departments and two special units.